somedatapacket/docs.humio.com/content/integrations/data-shippers/kafka-connect.md

 Above we created the topic `logs`.
 It can be replaced with the topic name you want to use and you can change other configurations as well.

-Now the ElasticSearch connector is ready to be started so first we will create the JSON configuration (`humio-connect.json`):
+Now the ElasticSearch connector is ready to be started, first we will create the JSON configuration (`humio-connect.json`):

 ```json